MehaRima/Rent-ambulance/README.md

 # Rent Ambulance
-This rental management website based on php as a backend for univ web project
+This rental management website/application is based on php as a backend and as a part of 'Online Ambulance System' web project